sumitNITS/Terraform/README.md

-Terraform Scripts to Automate the Provisioning of Infrastructure.
+Terraform Scripts to Automate the Provisioning of Infrastructure